Warning: This work has been rated 16+ for violence and mature content.

 Elise decided to give it a try.

 It was all over the news.
-Teens of her age experienced nightmares of extreme blood and gore, all around where she lived.
+Teens of her age experienced nightmares of extreme blood and gore, all in Elise's neighborhood.

 Strange.
 She didn’t have any nightmares at all.